-This section contains information about certificates: id, name, and expiration date.
+This section contains information about certificates: id, name, CDN resources connected with certificates, and expiration date.

 How to delete a personal SSL certificate

-To delete a certificate, click the arrow sign next to the Settings button.
-Select Remove.
+To delete a certificate, click the three dots sign next to the SSL certificate.
+Select Delete.

 How to attach a personal certificate to a resource